 But as we age, this membrane becomes thinner and less sticky.
 As these thinner skin cells reach the surface, they form less of a protective barrier.
 Skin can lose moisture and elasticity, and this in turn leads to the formation of wrinkles.

 Eating healthy fats such as omega-3 supports this important layer, helping it hold onto water, leading to a softer complexion.

 Can you take fish oil and collagen for hair growth?

-There’s less research on the effects of fish oil and hair, but Omega 3 is good for general health (an essential component of good hair) and can also help regulate the oils that keep your scalp healthy.
+There’s less research on the effects of fish oil and hair, but omega-3 is good for wellbeing (an essential component of good hair) and can also help regulate the oils that keep your scalp healthy.

 There’s also no clear evidence that eating collagen for hair growth will give you a mane to rival Rapunzel’s.
 But taking a collagen supplement will give your body plenty of proline, an important building block for healthy hair.